HimoriK/book/src/ch04-01-what-is-ownership.md

 > away (as it can be on the heap).
 >
 > When your code calls a function, the values passed into the function
-> (including, potentially, pointers to data on the heap) and the function’s
+> (including pointers to the heap) and the it's local variables get
-> local variables get pushed onto the stack.
-When the function is over, those
+> pushed onto the stack.
+When the function is over, those values
-> values get popped off the stack.
+> get popped off the stack.
 >
 > Ownership addresses problems with parts of code used on the heap,
 > making it more efficient and organized.